Battle of St. George's Caye: Treaty of Versailles and the Superintendency

 In 1783, hostilities were temporarily halted with signing of the Treaty of Versailles, which conveyed the Baymen rights between the Belize and Hondo rivers; this was extended with the 1786 Convention of London to the Sibun River.
-Cutting rights were granted to the settlers on condition the settlement be recognized as belonging to Spain; Superintendent Col. Edward Marcus Despard was to administer the terms of the treaty – however, conflicts with inhabitants spurred Despard's resignation.
+Cutting rights were granted to the settlers on condition the settlement be recognized as belonging to Spain.
+Superintendent Col. Edward Marcus Despard was to administer the terms of the treaty – however, Despard's refusal to acknowledge race or colour as a distinction in law, prompted the Baymen to petition London for his removal.

 The Treaty of Versailles in 1783 affirmed the boundaries set by the Treaty of Paris to cut logwood and later extended by the Convention of London in 1786.

 In this treaty, Spain gave permission to the British to cut mahogany and logwood from way down south to the Sibun River.
 It strongly forbade the British to settle any formal government during the agriculture work.
 Absolutely no economical activity more than cutting logwood.
 The Convention of London also specified that in return for the concessions Spain had made, the British were to give up all its other settlements in the region, notably the Mosquito Shore and the island of Roatan.
 As a result, the inhabitants of these areas had to be evacuated.
 The British brought them to Belize.

 There was no longer war between Britain and Spain and they signed the peace Treaty of Versailles on 3 September 1783.